 You can store your water in any cool, dark place.
 Add sturdy shelving to basements, garages, crawl spaces, and cellars — all serve as good places to store water.
 If you're storing a large amount of water in case of a disruption in your water supply, remember to store your water in more than one place.
 Doing so will leave you a backup plan if something destroys or contaminates some of your stored water.

 While it's true that properly stored water should never expire, even filtered water tastes bad after sitting long enough.
 Energy.gov recommends refreshing your emergency water supply every six months.
 When freshening your water supply, remember that you'll need at least 1 gallon of water per person per day.

 If you're storing water in the refrigerator for everyday drinking, you'll want to change it more often to keep it tasting its best.
 In this case, replace any remaining water once a month.
 You can also freeze water, and doing so prevents any plastic chemicals from leaching into it.

 Once you've opened a container of stored water, try to use it within two to three days.
 It will last a bit longer in the refrigerator and you can stretch its shelf life there for about three to five days.
 After that, the water will remain safe to drink but may not taste as good.

-Unless you're in a survival situation and have no choice, avoid drinking water you're unsure about.
+Unless you're in a survival situation like an earthquake, flood, or zombie apocalypse and have no choice, avoid drinking water you're unsure about.
 Don't drink stored tap water if it appears cloudy or has particles floating in it.
-It's also best to avoid water that's been exposed to sunlight and begun to grow algae.
+It's also best to avoid water that's been exposed to sunlight and has begun to grow algae.